davidit33/davidit33/README.md

 ### Hi there 👋
-### I'm David, Automation Engineer :smiley:, Web Development and Data Scienece Student :rocket:...
+### I'm David, Automation Engineer :smiley:, Working in Telecommunications :satellite:, Software Development and Data Science :computer:.
+And a constant learner and ...
+I love Python :snake:.  :rocket:...

 If you are viewing this profile, please share your experience with me :pray:, tell me what I can improve to be a successful developer :sunglasses:, I give you all the confidence to speak to me as a Navy SEALs instructor would to his students :fire:.